 The small size and unique properties of engineered nanomaterials (ENMs) are particularly promising for addressing the pressing technical challenges related to water quality and quantity.
 For example, the increased surface area and reactivity of ENMs can be exploited to create precious-metal-free catalysts for water purification, and the enhanced strength-to-weight properties of nanocomposites can be used to make stronger, lighter, and more durable piping systems and components.

-The goal of “NSI: Water Sustainability through Nanotechnology – Nanoscale Solutions for a Global-Scale Challenge” is to take advantage of the unique properties of engineered nanomaterials to generate significant breakthroughs in addressing our Nation’s water challenges.
-This initiative is designed to aid in the development of technological solutions that can alleviate current stresses on the water supply and provide methods to sustainably utilize water resources in the future.
-The three specific thrusts of the Water NSI are as follows:
+The goal of the water nanotechnologies community of interest is to support water sustainability through nanotechnology – providing nanoscale solutions for a global-scale challenge.
+The aim is to take advantage of the unique properties of engineered nanomaterials to generate significant breakthroughs in addressing our Nation’s water challenges.
+The three specific thrusts of the water nanotechnologies community of interest are as follows:

 - Increase water availability using nanotechnology.